melinda-hl-lim/Launch-School/ls-170_networking_foundations/1_the_internet.md

 Some important header fields to keep in mind are:
 - Version: version of the Internet Protocol used
-- ID, Flags, Fragment Offset: these fields relate to fragmentation in the case that the Transport layer PDU istoo large to be sent as one packet and needs to be sent as multiple packets and reassembled by the recipient
+- ID, Flags, Fragment Offset: these fields relate to fragmentation in the case that the Transport layer PDU is too large to be sent as one packet and needs to be sent as multiple packets and reassembled by the recipient
 - TTL: Time to Live value in number of network 'hops' - ensures that any packets that don't reach their destination aren't left to endlessly bounce around the network
 - Protocol: indicates the protocol used for the data payload
 - Checksum: error-checking value to help the destination device know if it should drop the packet (IP doesn't handle retransmission)